truedigital/True.KenticoMapper/readme.md

 # Kentico Mapper

 A set of assemblies to simplify mapping from Kentico TreeNode and CustomTable objects to your own custom types.
 These assemblies have been built against Kentico v8.2 under Visual Studio 2015.
+I cannot guarantee functionality will work against earlier versions of Kentico, although development of these components did start against Kentico v7.0 .

 ## Contents